How often do you see motivationals like this?

 Because you aren’t doing self-care.

 Self-care is doing what will benefit your future self.
-Not being childish and selfish, only caring about your present self.
+Not mortgaging the future for the present.
+Not just caring about your present self.

 Self-care is actualizing your dreams of becoming an attorney.
 Not breaking promises to yourself and sending a signal to yourself that you aren’t worthy of self-esteem.